 - Being 18 years of age or older

-- Having a high school diploma or GED equivalent (depends on the training provider)
+- Having a high school diploma or GED equivalent (depends on the program)

 - Proof of ability to communicate, write, and read in English